The year was turning.

 While the long tail keyword search is growing every day, there arises the need for building pages with in-depth content that answers more specific questions.
 As the long-tail searches are highly-focused, they tend to convert exceptionally well.
 So, any content strategy must now involve pages optimized for these long-tail keywords.

-Usually, these pages act as a 2nd or 3rd level contents of a Topic cluster.
-To rank these more in-depth pages, placing the right architecture of interlinks that passes the link juice from high seo value pages is critical.
+Usually, these pages act as the 2nd or 3rd level contents of a Topic Cluster.
+To rank these more in-depth pages, placing the right architecture of interlinks that passes the link juice from high SEO value pages is critical.

 Hey, Don't worry!
 It's not the end.